This country-specific Q&A provides an overview to technology laws and regulations that may occur in the United States.

 Are there any regulations covering interconnection between operators?
 If so are these different for operators with market power?
-What are the principal consumer protection regulations that apply specifically to telecoms services?

 What legal protections are offered in relation to the creators of computer software?

-Are specific intellectual property rights in respect of data/databases recognised?
+Do you recognise specific intellectual property rights in respect of data/databases?